I-had-a-bad-idea/I-had-a-bad-idea/README.md

 ---

 ## Currently working on
-- IPL (An interpreted programming language written in Rust)
+- [IPL](https://github.com/I-had-a-bad-idea/IPL) (An interpreted programming language written in Rust)
-- V.A.C.E (Voice-Activated-Command-Executor) (a customizable voice activated desktop assistant)
+- [V.A.C.E](https://github.com/I-had-a-bad-idea/V.A.C.E) (Voice-Activated-Command-Executor) (a customizable voice activated desktop assistant)
+- A chatbot for my school.

 ## Some (possibly) interesting statistics